Marylucy123450/-Phase-4-Code-Challenge-Superheroes/README.md

 ## About The Project

-An API for tracking heroes and their superpowers.
+An API for tracking heroes and their superpowers.The Superhero Tracker API is a Rails-based API that allows you to track superheroes and their superpowers.
+It includes three main resources: Hero, Power, and HeroPower.
+The API provides endpoints for managing these resources, including routes for creating, reading, updating, and deleting data.

  ### The project was built with:
  * Ruby v3.1.4